jrosado184/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   -the main difference between a json web token and sessions is that sessions stores the data in cookies and json web tokens stores the data in a token. sessions stores in a sessions array and the token just stores an encrypted token.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   -bcryptjs allows us to hash passwords and gives the password an encrypted code and hashes them a number of times to avoid leaks in the code.
 3. How are unit tests different from integration and end-to-end testing?
+   -unit test tests how an piece of code functions by itself where as integration test how a piece of code interacts with other code.
+End- to end tests the entire application.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   -tdd is a method that if followed correctly allows us to have all of our code tested, instead of having a lot of code that runs without being tested. writing a lot of code and then testing is a dangerous and time consuming process, that's why tdd is a good process to follow.